Fiscal Year 2022 Assessments and Tax Bills

-VALUES: Property valuations were adjusted for Fiscal Year 2020 after analysis of real estate sales that took place in calendar year 2018 and represent 100% fair market value as of January 1, 2019.
-Online Property Record Cards which include Current FY19 Values can be found here.
-FY20 values will be uploaded to the website by Oct 4, 2019.
+VALUES: Property valuations were adjusted for Fiscal Year 2022 after analysis of real estate sales that took place in calendar year 2020 and represent 100% fair market value as of January 1, 2021.
+Online Property Record Cards which include Current FY22 Values can be found here.

-ABATEMENTS: Abatement applications for fiscal year 2020 must be filed with and addressed to the Board of Assessors, not the Tax Collector AND must be postmarked or received in the Assessors Office on or before 30 days after the tax bills have been mailed.
+ABATEMENTS: Abatement applications for fiscal year 2022 must be filed with and addressed to the Board of Assessors, not the Tax Collector AND must be USPS postmarked or received in the Assessors Office on or before 30 days after the tax bills have been mailed.
 Application information is printed on the back of the first half bill.
 For Fiscal Year 2022 Abatement Applications are DUE 11/1/2021 @ 4pm.

 Property owner's rights and responsibilities for timely payments, abatement applications and exemption applications are explained on the back of the first half tax bill.